 The electronic structure calculations for all examples presented below were conducted using Gaussian 16 rev B.01.38 software.
 All calculations were done on a CPU cluster (12-CPU calculations) managed under Slurm 18.08.8, and piloted by FASTCAR.
-The level of theory used in the following examples is B3LYP-D3/6-31G(d,p) for the Diels-Alder reaction and B3LYP-D3BJ/6-31G(d,p) for the acidic cyclization, chosen as as still representative level in molecular reactivity studies.^{12,13} All optimisations conducted under Gaussian were done without constraints.
+The level of theory used in the following examples is B3LYP-D3/6-31G(d,p) for the Diels-Alder reaction, B3LYP-D3BJ/6-31G(d,p) for the acidic cyclization and IEFPCM(2-Methyl-2-Propanol)-B3LYP-D3/6-311++G(d,p) for the Black rearrangement, chosen as as still representative level in molecular reactivity studies.
+17-21 All optimisations conducted under Gaussian were done without constraints.
 As indicated in the workflow (vide supra), vibrational frequencies were systematically computed in the case of the transition state search, and at the end of the search for the minimum case, to ensure in both case the proper nature of the stationary point.

-In addition to the examples discussed in the present publication, we additionally refer the interested reader to an additional work that was submitted concomitantly to this one to ChemSusChem, [REF] which made extensive use of the FASTCAR approach.
+In addition to the examples discussed in the present publication, we additionally refer the interested reader to an additional work that was submitted nearly concomitantly to this one to ChemSusChem, which made extensive use of the FASTCAR approach.